 Habitat Metro Denver is partnering with Habitat Ethiopia to address critical needs in water, sanitation and hygiene (WASH).
 This project is designed to assist 763 families (12,434 individuals) low-income and vulnerable families in the city of Addis Ababa and Ambo who live in poverty and have no access to safe water and adequate sanitation.
 Through this project, Habitat Ethiopia plans to address water and sanitation needs and enhance the capacity of families and communities through WASH training related to personal hygiene and environmental sanitation.

-- Almost half of the population (out of 106 million) do not have access to safe water
+Almost half of the population (out of 106 million) does not have access to safe water.

 "Without Habitat's support my family would not imagine building a house with my meager income."

 Sita is a hard-working mom of two who partnered with Habitat Nepal's Earthquake Assistance Project after the devastating 2015 earthquake turned her family's house into a pile of rubble in a matter of minutes.
 Forced into a refugee shelter during the aftermath, Sita looked for work as a farmhand in order to support her son and daughter.
 Since partnering with Habitat, she's been able to rebuild her life with a new 2-bedroom home using earthquake resilient materials including mud, rebar, cement, stone and bricks with corrugated galvanized iron sheets for roofing.